Showdown (AFL): Notable matches

-2005 semi-final

 In the 2005 AFL Finals Series, Adelaide and Port Adelaide met in a semi-final, the first time, and thus far only time in their history they had played against each other in a finals game.
 The stakes of a showdown had never been higher and South Australia experienced an unprecedented high anticipation to the game in the week leading up to the match.
 The match was known in the buildup as "The Ultimate Showdown".
 The first half of the game was an intense, defensive contest with the Crows leading 4.7 (31) to 3.6 (24) at the main break.
 Tempers almost boiled over in the second quarter after Adelaide ruckman Rhett Biglands was stretchered from the ground after a Byron Pickett shirtfront.
 However Biglands would return in the second half and the incident would eventually be deemed legal.
 After half time, Adelaide thrashed Port Adelaide outscoring them by 76 points cruising home for an 83-point win, ending Port Adelaide's season.
 This remains as the only final played between the two sides and the only final the two would ever play at Football Park.
 2005 was also the only time one of the clubs had defeated the other side in 3 Showdowns in the same AFL season.

-Round 3, 2008

 Showdown 24 is often cited as the most physical meeting of the two clubs.
 Prior to Showdown 24 Port Adelaide had lost their two opening games of the 2008 AFL season and, coupled with their disastrous 2007 AFL Grand Final, Mark Williams demanded throughout the week at training leading up to the game that his players bring tough and physical brand of football to their next match.
 Early in the game, and a sign of things to come, Matt Thomas knocked out Nathan Bassett.
 Not long after Luke Jericho was bruised after a heavy collision with Port Adelaide ruckman Dean Brogan.
 In the last quarter Adelaide had four injured players on the bench resulting in Port Adelaide gaining all the momentum, kicking the last three goals of the match, with Daniel Motlop bringing the margin to 6 points with two minutes remaining.
 Despite this Adelaide managed to just hold on, despite losing a significant number of players, and limp to the siren for a win.
 The final 6-point margin was, at the time, the smallest in Showdown history and the result evened the ledger for the first time since 2000.

 "Brogan has put Jericho down!...Gee that is a big hip-and-shoulder.
 Jericho has not moved."

 — Dwayne Russell's call of the incident between Dean Brogan and Luke Jericho.